taborgreat/creative-ideas/plan.md

 click on value or goal to pull up prompt to delete

-notes jump to prestige lines on current level add ability to upload media to notes
+notes jump to prestige lines on current level
+FINISHED add ability to upload media to notes

 on tree view line color/thickness is correlated to values. colors for values are next to name in value chart. thickness is relative value transfer top right corner of tree view there is in-progress, trim, and complete check boxes to select certain nodes